Anxiety is a pretty common disorder nowadays that often goes untreated.

 Respond kindly to make your teen feel comfortable talking to you and give them space to think about their concerns.

-That can help you stay watchful of all the changes related to your child’s personality or eating and sleeping patterns, successfully avoiding sabotaging your relationship and the fight against anxiety.
+That can help you stay watchful of all the changes related to your child’s personality or eating and sleeping patterns, successfully avoiding sabotaging your relationship and the fight against your own anxiety too.

 3. Encourage Teens to Take Good Care of Their Physical Health